 If you are not a staff member of one of the listed Leicester City schools, then you can still benefit from our work!

 We are very happy for schools, organisations and individuals outside of the scope of the project to use the framework and survey content in their own projects.
 We have released the framework and the survey text and methodology as an openly licensed educational resource which can be accessed, as part of the first project report, here.

 Anyone is welcome to make non-commercial use of our work.
 The survey has been specifically designed for secondary school level staff, that is, practitioners who support 11-18 year olds.
-However, the Framework and approach could be adapted for staff working with other age groups, with particular groups of learners, or for learners themselves of any age group.
+However, the Framework and approach includes core elements relevant to everyone, and can be adapted for staff working with other age groups, with particular groups of learners, or for learners themselves of any age group.
 Please ensure you give credit where it is due if you use or build on our work – and please do get in touch and let us know about how you are making use of it!

 DigiLit Leicester Framework